Porges/ways-to-play/src/games/novum-quinque/index.md

 The tricky part of the game is that, after the first roll, other players may propose additional bets (which the thrower may accept or refuse): in effect, the second roll forms the start of a new game, which is played simultaneously.
 Thus, if a player proposes a new bet on the second roll, this new bet is won by the thrower on a 3, 11, or doublet, but the original bet is not, since the chance has not been rolled.
 On the other hand, a 5 or 9 will always lose all outstanding bets.
 If the new bet is not won or lost on the next roll, then a second chance is established, and so on.

+> **Example**: The bettor places their initial bet, and the thrower rolls a 7 on their first roll, establishing their chance.
+The first bet will now be won by the thrower if they throw a 7 again, and lost if they throw 5 or 9.
+The bettor places a new bet on the next roll.
+The thrower comes up with a (non-doublet) 8, and the bettor places a third bet.
+On their third roll, the thrower rolls 11, which wins the third bet, but the bets on the chances of 7 and 8 still stand.

 The thrower has a slight advantage on the first roll, but their chances of winning continue to get worse the longer the game continues.

 Once a particular round is resolved, the dice pass to the next player anti-clockwise.